 If you set up a ceiling shot too far into the enemy half, consider saving your flip for a filthy double-tap that bounces off the enemy backboard.

-If your opponents are giving you way too much space, don’t be afraid to risk a pogo off of the ground into an air dribble catch.
+If your opponents are giving you an ocean of space, don’t be afraid to risk a pogo off of the ground into an air dribble catch.

-And if the net is wide open, go ahead and lodge that ball straight into the ground.
+And if the net is wide open, there’s no shame in pummeling a ball straight into the ground.

-Before wrapping up, I need to touch on something very important.
+Before wrapping up, I need to topple an important subject.

 I once had a music teacher who said: